Kevin Willis: Houston Rockets (1996–1998)

-Toronto Raptors
+Toronto Raptors (1998–2001)

 On June 9, 1998, Willis was traded to the Toronto Raptors for Roy Rogers and two 1998 first-round picks.

-Denver Nuggets, trade to Milwaukee, and return to Rockets
+Denver Nuggets (2001)

 On January 12, 2001, the Denver Nuggets acquired Willis, Aleksandar Radojević, Garth Joseph, and a 2001 2nd-round pick in a deal that brought Tracy Murray, Keon Clark, and Mamadou N'Diaye to Toronto.
 He and Radojević were traded together nine months later to the Milwaukee Bucks for Scott Williams and a 2002 second-round pick.

+Return to Houston Rockets (2001–2002)

 Without playing a game for the Bucks, Willis was traded back to the Rockets for another 2002 second-round pick.

-San Antonio Spurs
+San Antonio Spurs (2002–2004)

 Willis signed with the San Antonio Spurs.
 It was in 2003 with the Spurs that he finally won an NBA Championship ring.

-Return to the Atlanta Hawks
+Return to Atlanta Hawks (2004–2005)

 Willis returned to the Hawks for one more season in 2004–05, and by doing so, positioned himself to be the oldest player in the league.

-Dallas Mavericks
+Dallas Mavericks (2007)

 On March 30, 2007, The Dallas Morning News reported that Willis needed only to pass a physical to be able to sign with the Western Conference-leading Dallas Mavericks.
 Willis, who did not play in 2005–06, was reported to take the team's vacant 15th roster spot.
 The deal became official when he signed a 10-day contract with the Mavericks on April 2, 2007.
-He appeared in five late regular-season games and was on the Mavericks playoff roster as the 12th man but did not play in the Mavericks' shocking early first-round exit.
+He appeared in five late regular-season games and was on the Mavericks playoff roster as the 12th man but did not play in the Mavericks' first-round exit.
 By playing five games during 2006–07, Willis became the oldest person to play more than two games in an NBA season (Providence Steamrollers coach Nat Hickey activated himself for two games in 1948, at 45 years and 363 days old.)
-Hall of Famer Robert Parish, who – at age 43 – played 43 games with the Chicago Bulls in 1996–97, previously held many of Willis’ longevity and age-based records.
+Hall of Famer Robert Parish, who – at age 43 – played 43 games with the Chicago Bulls in 1996–97, previously held many of Willis' longevity and age-based records.

 Retirement

 Willis ended his playing career after the 2006–07 season, returning to his clothing business, Willis & Walker.
 The Atlanta-based company, which specializes in custom wear for big and tall men, was founded in 1988 by Willis and his former Michigan State teammate Ralph Walker.

+Professional wrestler Lex Luger revealed that Willis made him various suits in his time as a clothier, as well as a white, collared Nehru shirt that he would later prominently wear in his WCW return on Nitro in 1995.
+Luger knew Willis from years prior, with the former having worked in the Georgia-based promotion originally from 1987 to 1992.